Susan Stover: Education and honors

 Stover earned her Doctor of Veterinary Medicine degree from Washington State University in 1976.
 She then completed an internship and residency in equine surgery at UC Davis.
 After working in private practice in Washington state, she returned to UC Davis where she became board certified by the American College of Veterinary Surgeons.
 In 1987, she earned her Ph.D. in comparative pathology, doing orthopedic research into dorsal metacarpal disease in Thoroughbred racehorses, colloquially known as "bucked shins".

 In 2010, Washington State University presented Stover with the Distinguished Veterinary Alumnus Award for Excellence in Teaching and Research after two students that she mentored received James Wilson Awards for the Best Equine Publication by a resident or graduate student, in addition to her own distinguished research.

 In 2013, UC Davis honored her with the 2013 Alumni Achievement Award "for her contributions to veterinary orthopedic research, particularly toward understanding musculoskeletal injuries of racing horses and improving racetrack safety."

 In 2014, she received a Founders Award from the American College of Veterinary Surgeons (ACVS) in recognition of her wide-ranging orthopedic research, from studies of equine and small animal surgery, to basic bone biology, musculoskeletal diseases and human orthopedics.
 The ACVS also noted that she had provided clinical training to 26 ACVS residents, was a research advisor for 37 ACVS residents and was an orthopedic research supervisor of 79 graduate academic and 36 DVM students.
 Of her trainees, 29 went on to hold faculty positions.
 Colleagues stated: "I believe Dr. Sue Stover's contributions to the advancement of equine musculoskeletal health and injury prevention can only be described as monumental," and "I would consider this level of advanced training to veterinarians and ACVS residents as unparalleled."
 She was the first female surgeon and ninth overall to be so recognized.

 In 2016, Stover received the Lifetime Excellence in Research Award from the American Veterinary Medical Association.
 "Throughout her distinguished career, Dr. Stover has played a pivotal role in improving our understanding of performance-related injuries in racing horses," said Dr. Joe Kinnarney, president of the AVMA.
 In August, the University of Kentucky announced that she had been selected for induction into their Equine Research Hall of Fame in Lexington.

+In 2022, Stover delivered the Frank J. Milne State-of-the-Art Lecture at the annual American Association of Equine Practitioners conference, titled “Skeletal Injuries in Equine Athletes: Pathogenesis and Training Concepts for Injury Prevention.”
+This lecture is highly attended and only speakers with a profound impact on equine medicine are selected to deliver it.

 As of 2024, Stover is a professor at UC Davis School of Veterinary Medicine, teaching musculoskeletal anatomy, biomechanics, and pathology to veterinary students.
 She is also the Director of the J. D. Wheat Orthopedic Research Laboratory, and has over 200 research publications.